Luke460/steering-wheel-master/readme.md

  - You can select ***linearize FFB near zero*** to improve the force feedback for steering wheels with a noticeable dead zone.
 Enabling this option requires adjustment of the ***dead zone enhancement*** value.
  - Experiment and play with the ***preview*** button!

+**NOTE:** The following settings are NOT recommended for the G29.
+More presets in the following sections.

 ![menu](images/menu.png)

 Now click on ***Generate lut*** and if everything goes well, you should get the following output message: